RunestoneInteractive/httlads/_sources/Google_Colab/Setting_up_Colab.rst

    print(my_list)

-Notice that ``my_list`` contains "purple" twice even the code above only adds it once.
+Notice that ``my_list`` "contains "purple" twice; even the code above only adds it once.
 In general, you should write your code assuming that each cell is run once from top to bottom.
 There's even a menu to help you do that.
 The "Run" menu has "Run All Above Selected Cell" and "Run All Cells" functions that allow you to get your notebook in a predictable state if you ever get confused by having run cells multiple times or out of order.

-Google Colab has preinstalled packages,modules and libraries to make it easier for us to use it without worrying about having to download the packages ourselves.
-As you might have noticed in one of the codeblocks above ``import math`` allows you  to utilize the math module which includes summation and subtraction.
-As you go further in this chapter you will be importing other packages and libraries as well.
+Google Colab has preinstalled packages, modules, and libraries to make it easier for us to use it without worrying about having to download the packages ourselves.
+As you might have noticed in one of the codeblocks above, "import math" allows you to utilize the math module which includes summation and subtraction.
+As you go further in this chapter, you will be importing other packages and libraries as well.

 .. jupyter-execute::